This page provides a selection of project examples covering all of our disciplines:

 ACCON provide advice on noise from wind turbines to East Ayrshire Council and South Ayrshire Council.
 This involves carrying out detailed technical reviews of the noise assessments submitted in support of planning applications for on-shore wind farms and advising on planning conditions with respect to noise.

 Noise, vibration and air quality assessments and associated chapters for the Environmental Statement for the proposed BX-D Luas tram line in Dublin.
 Major efficiencies on modelling time and the time taken to test the impacts of various intervention strategies were achieved by running the noise and air pollution concentration modelling within the same model.
-Extensive consultation was undertaken with the transportation consultants.
 An assessment of the noise and air quality impacts of the construction activities was also carried out, including recommendations for mitigation measures.
 This work then led to Graham Parry (ACCON Managing Director) providing evidence at an Oral Hearing.

 ACCON UK Managing Director Graham Parry presented evidence at Public Inquiry on behalf of Wealden District Council (WDC) in respect of noise to support the Council’s decision to refuse planning permission for a food store within the market area in Hailsham.
 The appellant’s appeal was refused by the Planning Inspectorate who upheld the original decision of WDC.